coihsan/coihsan/src/content/projects/taskmanager.md

 ---
 title: 'Task Manager'
-description: 'Free task manager for a personal or team projects such as funnelling, daily task, note documentation, board and more.'
+description: 'Task Manager for personal or team projects, including project management, roadmap planning, daily tasks, notes, boards, and more.
+You can utilize this task manager for free, whether for personal use or for teams.
+All your data, such as files, images, or PDFs, remains private and is subject to limitations.'
-pubDate: 'Jan 08 2024'
+pubDate: 'Jan 2024'
-logo: 'public/tiditodo-icon.svg'
+logo: '/public/tiditodo-icon.svg'
-heroImage: 'public/assets/tiditodo.webp'
+heroImage: '/public/assets/tiditodo.webp'
 heroImageAlt: 'tiditodo.app'
 usecase: 'SaaS'
 domainName: 'tiditodo.app'